URLSession in Swift: The Essential Guide [with Examples]

 These are the main reasons why the URLSession class exists.

-With such complexity to manage, it’s no surprise that URLSession is the central hub of a constellation of types that allows you to configure every aspect of a session to group multiple requests.
+With such complexity to manage, it’s no surprise that URLSession is the central hub of a constellation of types that allows you to configure every session aspect to group multiple requests.

 The URLSession Constellation of Types in the iOS URL Loading System